-^{17.} A party alleging a failure to comply with the principles of natural justice, as PTC has in this appeal, must provide supporting evidence for such an allegation.
-As stated in Dusty Investments Inc. dba Honda North, BC EST #D043/99, the onus lies with an appellant to demonstrate that the investigator or delegate failed to adhere to these principles.
-In this case, I find no evidence in the appeal to support a conclusion that the Investigator or the Delegate failed to comply with natural justice requirements.

-^{18.} The Tribunal outlined the principles of natural justice that generally apply in the complaint process in Imperial Limousine Service Ltd., BC EST # D014/05:
+- ^{14.} A party alleging a failure to comply with the principles of natural justice, as Mr. Abdelhalem has in this appeal, must provide supporting evidence for such an allegation.
+As stated in Dusty Investments Inc. dba Honda North, BC EST # D043/99, the onus lies with the appellant to demonstrate that the investigator or delegate failed to adhere to these principles.
+In this case, I find no evidence in the appeal to support a conclusion that the Investigator or the Delegate failed to comply with natural justice requirements. - ^{15.} The Tribunal outlined the principles of natural justice that generally apply in the complaint process in Imperial Limousine Service Ltd., BC EST # D014/05:

 Principles of natural justice are, in essence, procedural rights ensuring that parties have an opportunity to know the case against them; the right to present their evidence; and the right to be heard by an independent decision maker.
-It has been previously held by the Tribunal that the Director and her delegates are acting in a quasi-judicial capacity when they conduct investigations into complaints filed under the Act, and their functions must therefore be performed in an unbiased and neutral fashion.
+It has been previously held by the Tribunal that the Director and her delegates are acting in a quasi-judicial capacity

+Citation: Amr Mohamed, aka Amr Halem, aka Amr Abbas Abdelhalem Mohamed 2025 BCEST 15 when they conduct investigations into complaints filed under the Act, and their functions must therefore be performed in an unbiased and neutral fashion.
 Procedural fairness must be accorded to the parties, and they must be given the opportunity to respond to the evidence and arguments presented by an adverse party.
-(BWI Business World Incorporated BC EST #D050/96).
+(BWI Business World Incorporated, BC EST #D050/96).

-- ^{19.} When the investigation process incorporates the elements outlined above, it is unlikely that a failure to observe the principles of natural justice will be found.
-Upon reviewing the record and the materials submitted in this appeal, I find that PTC was afforded the necessary opportunity to present its position both to the Investigator and to the Delegate.
-Mr. Abdelhalem has not provided any objectively credible evidence to suggest otherwise, nor has he demonstrated that the Investigator or the Delegate altered witness statements that clearly identified OLFH as the employer. - ^{20.} There is simply no indication in the reasons, the record, or the submissions that either the Investigator or the Delegate failed to adhere to the principles of natural justice, nor is there evidence of a breach of section 77 of the ESA in the making of the Determination.
-The record, which includes substantial documentation and detailed submissions from all parties, demonstrates that PTC and its director, Mr. Abdelhalem, were fully informed of the complaints, actively participated in the investigation, and were afforded ample opportunity to respond before the Determination was made.
-In light of this, I do not find that PTC has established any failure to observe the principles of natural justice by the Investigator or the Delegate in this case.
+- ^{16.} When the investigation process incorporates the elements outlined above, it is unlikely that a failure to observe the principles of natural justice will be found.
+Upon reviewing the record and the materials submitted in this appeal, I find that both Mr. Abdelhalem and PTC were afforded the necessary opportunity to present their positions to both the Investigator and the Delegate.
+In his appeal, Mr. Abdelhalem has not provided any objectively credible evidence to suggest otherwise. - ^{17.} There is simply no indication in the reasons, the record, or the submissions that either the Investigator or the Delegate failed to adhere to the principles of natural justice, nor is there evidence of a breach of section 77 of the ESA in the making of the Determination.
+The record, which includes substantial documentation and detailed submissions from all parties, demonstrates that Mr. Abdelhalem was fully informed throughout the investigation of the complaints, actively participated in the investigation, and was afforded ample opportunity to respond before the Determination was made.
+Considering this, I do not find that Mr. Abdelhalem has established any failure to observe the principles of natural justice by the Investigator or the Delegate in this case.